huseinzol05/Gather-Deployment/practice-pyflink/README.md

 - Simple real time text classification from Debezium CDC and upsert into Kafka Upsert.

+9. Simple Word Count to Apache Hudi, [tableapi-word-count-hudi.ipynb](notebook/9.tableapi-word-count-hudi.ipynb).

+- Simple Table API to do Word Count and sink into Apache Hudi in HDFS.

+10. Simple text classification to Apache Hudi, [tableapi-malay-sentiment-classifer-hudi.ipynb](notebook/10.tableapi-malay-sentiment-classifer-hdfs.ipynb).

+- Load trained text classification model using UDF to classify sentiment and sink into Apache Hudi in HDFS.

+11. Simple real time text classification upsert to Apache Hudi, [tableapi-malay-sentiment-classifer-kafka-upsert-hudi.ipynb](notebook/11.tableapi-malay-sentiment-classifer-kafka-upsert-hudi.ipynb).

+- Simple real time text classification from Debezium CDC and upsert into Apache Hudi.

 ## How-to

 1. Run HDFS and PostgreSQL for Hive Metastore,